 The LG Velvet may have been one of the most talked-about phones at its debut last year, but it's now the victim of LG's decision to exit the smartphone business.
 That's a shame, as this $699 phone had the kind of specs that made it a true alternative to some of the best Android phones, such as the Samsung Galaxy S20.

 Samsung's Galaxy S series dominates the Android world, as the go-to phone to get when you want something that delivers premium features.
-And while this year's Galaxy S20 release has impressed, its starting price of $999 has some people wondering if there's not a lower-priced alternative they can turn that still delivers high-end capabilities.
+And while last year's Galaxy S20 release impressed, its starting price of $999 left some people wondering if there's not a lower-priced alternative they can turn that still delivers high-end capabilities.

 - Samsung Galaxy Note 20 display leak is bad news for iPhone 12

 - Just In: Where to buy face masks for kids

 How well did the LG do filling that void?
 Having reviewed the phone, we came away impressed by some features, like its design and display.
 In other areas, LG's phone falls short as our LG Velvet vs. Samsung Galaxy S20 face-off reveals.

 LG Velvet vs. Samsung Galaxy S20: Price and availability

 Even with LG no longer building phones, you'll still find the LG Velvet at some carriers.
 AT&T sells the phone for $599, though you can get it for $10 a month over 36 months when you sign up for a qualified unlimited plan.
 Verizon's version of the LG Velvet costs $699, though that phone works with the carrier's faster Ultra Wideband-based 5G network.
 The phone costs $5 a month on a 24-month installment plan.